Thomas E. Latimer

-Thomas Erwin Latimer (April 6, 1879 – November 6, 1937) was an American lawyer who served as the Minnesota Farmer-Labor Party mayor of Minneapolis, Minnesota from 1935 to 1937.
+Thomas Erwin Latimer (April 6, 1879 – November 6, 1937) was an American politician and lawyer who served as the Minnesota Farmer–Labor Party mayor of Minneapolis from 1935 to 1937.
 His mayoral term coincided with a period of labor unrest in the city.
 Prior to that, Latimer worked as a lawyer on the freedom of the press dispute that ultimately resulted in the Supreme Court's landmark decision in Near v.
 Minnesota.
 Latimer is of no direct relation to former St. Paul mayor George Latimer.

 Early life

 Latimer was born in 1879 on a farm in Hilliard, Ohio.
 He attended Ohio State University and played football there until his father's death, after which he returned to the family farm.
 He taught at a school for a brief period before joining the Klondike Gold Rush at the age of 20.
 He then moved on to work in silver and lead mines in Idaho and gold mines in Mexico.

 Latimer returned to Ohio in 1905.
 There he married a woman from Hilliard named May Helser.
 The couple divorced three months later, and in 1906 May bore a son.
 Latimer had reportedly lost touch with his former wife, but heard that May's son had allegedly died.
 The falsity of the allegations would not be revealed to Latimer until 30 years later.
 As Time magazine reported in 1935, Latimer's son, Ira - at that time a Chicago radio news commentator who had suspected that Thomas was his father and had been brought up as Ira Jenkins by his mother and her second husband - read of Latimer's election as Minneapolis mayor and became convinced of his paternity upon learning that Thomas had been born in Hilliard.
 As the brief Time write-up noted, when confronted with his son Ira, Thomas Latimer "demanded proof, got it" and thus among the "chief guests at his inauguration...were his son, daughter-in-law, [and] two-year-old grandson."
 Ira Latimer, as he became known, was a lawyer, minister, and civil rights activist.

 After breaking with May Helser, Latimer had continued his education.
 He earned bachelor's and master's degrees and served as school superintendent in Juneau, Alaska.
 Latimer eventually left Alaska and returned to the United States in 1912 (the same year Alaska was granted territorial status) where he would embark on a career in law.